scottfwlr/quickreply/README.md

 Replying to a notification requires you to use the mouse, which is not ideal.

-It's pretty simple to use AppleScripts to set up a shortcut key that lets you reply to Alerts... but using Alerts means notifications stay on the screen until dismissed, which is not ideal.
+It's pretty simple to use AppleScripts to set up a shortcut key that lets you reply to Alerts, but using Alerts means notifications stay on the screen until dismissed, which is not ideal.

-The simple approache is unworkable with Banners, since the Reply button only comes into existence once you hover over the notification.
+The simple approach is unworkable with Banners, since the Reply button only comes into existence once you hover over the notification.

 This script takes a more complicated approach: it stores the mouse location, hides the mouse cursor, mouses over the banner to reveal the Reply button, restores the mouse to its original location, then activates the Reply button.